Crazy Vegan Kitchen

 Ingredients needed

 • Sourdough starter.
-The star ingredient that provides the characteristic mild tangy flavor and leavening for fluffy pancakes.
+The star ingredient that provides the characteristic mild tangy flavor and leavening for fluffy pancakes without buttermilk.

 • All-purpose flour.
-The base ingredient for the pancake batter, creating a light and airy texture.
+Creates a light and airy texture.
 This can be substituted for a whole wheat flour for an even more nutritious alternative.

 • Plant-based milk.
-Adds moisture and richness to the pancakes while keeping them dairy-free.
+Adds moisture to the pancakes while keeping them dairy-free.
 I prefer unsweetened almond milk.

 • Maple syrup.
 A natural sweetener that enhances the flavor of the pancakes without using refined sugar.

 • Baking soda.
-Helps the pancakes rise and become fluffy when combined with the acidic sourdough starter.
+Helps the pancakes rise and become fluffy.

-• Oil or vegan butter.
-Provides richness and helps prevent sticking to the griddle when cooking.
+• Olive Oil or vegan butter.
+Provides richness and helps prevent sticking to the pan when cooking.

 How to make sourdough pancakes